deividfoggi/graph-change-notifications/README.md

 ## Deployment

-To deploy the Azure Functions to Azure, follow the instructions in the [Azure Functions documentation](https://docs.microsoft.com/en-us/azure/azure-functions/functions-develop-vs-code?tabs=csharp).
+To deploy the Azure Functions to Azure, Open Azure extension > Workspace > right click on Local Project folder > Deploy to Azure.

 ## License